Mapsui/Mapsui/docfx/documentation/projections.md

 ignored.

 ## Advanced scenario
-if your projection does not fit in classical cases or if you need to load projection descriptor other than WKT,
+If your projection does not fit in classical cases or if you need to load projection descriptor other than WKT,
 you can try to use some alternative projection package like this one :
 - [DotSpatial.Projections.NetStandard](https://www.nuget.org/packages/DotSpatial.Projections.NetStandard).